 Lake Malawi is one of Africa’s Great Lakes of the Rift Valley.
 It lies between three countries, Malawi, Mozambique, and Tanzania.
-This guide is divided into three sections.
-First I explain, step-by-step, how to visit Lake Malawi from each country.
-Next, I list some of the best things to do at the lake.
-Finally, I outline a couple of dangers at the lake and how to avoid them.
+This guide is designed to help you plan your trip to this spectacular lake.
+First I’ll explain, step-by-step, how to travel to Lake Malawi from each country.
+Next, I’ll list some of the best things to do at the lake.
+Finally, I’ll outline a couple of dangers at the lake and how to avoid them.

 A Bit of Information About Lake Malawi

 Located between Malawi, Tanzania, and Mozambique, Lake Malawi ranks as the ninth-largest lake in the world.
 It is the third-largest and second-deepest in Africa, after Lake Tanganyika.
 It is the southernmost lake in the East African Rift system.
 Lake Malawi is also known as Lake Niassa in Mozambique and Lake Nyasa in Tanzania.
 The lake has been supplying the surrounding villages with fish for thousands of years.

 Lake Malawi stretches over 365 miles long (580 kilometers), approximately from north to south, and is about 52 miles wide (75 kilometers) at its widest point.
 For this reason, it’s also known as the ‘Calendar Lake’.

 Lake Malawi is known for its biodiversity.
 This freshwater lake is home to more fish species than any other lake on Earth.
 This includes the colorful cichlids, known locally as “mbuna”.
 This makes it an excellent destination for snorkelers and divers.
 There are hundreds of mbuna species living in the lake.